Radiation Protection Unit Randwyck

 Refresher course RPE

-This year we also have some exciting lectures in our refresher program for radiation protection experts at the level CD and ACD.
+We have some exciting lectures planned in our refresher program for radiation protection experts at the level CD and ACD.
 Lonneke van Bochove [Stralingsupport] talks about naturally occuring radioactive materials (NORM) in the oil and gas industry and geothermal energy.
 This lecture is in Dutch.

 Patricia Bekhuis [RIVM] talks about radio ecology.
 This lecture is in English.